AmirTugi/tea-school/README.md

 ```

 ### Important
-The key `compiledStyle` is reserved on the Pug options fro the compiled style to be attached to the html.
+The key `compiledStyle` is reserved on the Pug options for the compiled style to be attached to the html.
 Please do not use this key (or use at your own risk)